-To begin, Lemma 4 explicitly states how greater asymmetry affects $\hat{\delta}{m,l}^{NE}(\alpha)$.
-Put simply, greater asymmetry strengthens the fear of preference erosion which increases (decreases) the extent that m and l remain insiders (global free trade is attained).
+Given the equilibrium characterization of the multilateralism game, establishing how the role of FTAs depends on asymmetry requires knowing how the attainment of global free trade in the bilateralism game depends on the degree of asymmetry.
+Lemma 4 answers this issue by stating how greater asymmetry affects $\hat{\delta}{m,l}^{NE}(\alpha)$.
+Put simply, greater asymmetry strengthens the fear of concession diversion which increases (decreases) the extent that m and l remain insiders (global free trade is attained).